nusnlp/MFA4RE/README.md

 python re_models.py gpu_id source_dir target_dir model_id train/test multi_factor_count

-Model   ID
-CNN	    1
-PCNN	  2
-EA	    3
-BGWA	  4
-Our	    5
+Use model_id as 1 for CNN, 2 for PCNN, 3 for EA, 4 for BGWA, and 5 for our models.

 Use multi_factor_count=0 to run our own baseline model BiLSTM-CNN

 Example:

-Training command to train our model with multi factor count of 5 python re_models.py 0 NYT10/ NYT10/MFA_5/ 5 train 5
+Training command to train our model with multi factor count of 5

+python re_models.py 0 NYT10/ NYT10/MFA_5/ 5 train 5

-Inference command to test our model with multi factor count of 5 python re_models.py 0 NYT10/ NYT10/MFA_5/ 5 test 5
+Inference command to test our model with multi factor count of 5

+python re_models.py 0 NYT10/ NYT10/MFA_5/ 5 test 5

 ### Publication ###